 Materials: Each family will need two medium plastic foam cups, two 12-inch wooden dowel rods, one chenille craft wire, and six 12-inch pieces of yarn.

 Make scales by punching three evenly spaced holes in the lip of each plastic foam cup.
 Tie a piece of yarn through each hole.
-Tie one cup to each end of one wooden dowel to make the scale’s “buckets.”
+Then tie one cup to each end of one wooden dowel to make the scale’s “buckets.”

 Form a cross with the dowel rods, keeping the rod with the buckets on top.
 (This may require more than one person.)
 Using the chenille craft wire, lash the two rods together.
 Make sure the rod is centered on top of the other rod.